xoubaman/refactoring-with-baby-steps/README.md

 * [XXX] Delete the initial guard clause (after commenting it and ensure the tests pass).
 * [XXX] Duplicate the increase of story points in the new method, commenting it.
 * [XXX] After switching which increase is commented, and running the test, delete the increase in the current method.
+* [XXX] Update the tests to no longer call the current method and call the new one instead.